min2ha/ukwa-site/content/target/69308/index.en.md

   "subject": "Religion/Theology"
 }

-# Friends of St Mary's Church at Caerau

 The medieval church of St Mary, sadly now a fragile ruin, stands on an Iron Age hill fort overlooking the ancient village of Caerau and the post-war housing estate of Ely.